MicrosoftDocs/win32/desktop-src/NAP/inapenforcementclientconnection2-setisolationinfoex.md

 ---
 title: INapEnforcementClientConnection2 SetIsolationInfoEx method
-description: Is used by the NapAgent to set the isolation information for the client. ms.assetid: '1b1a41a1-73a6-4c81-8366-15d06c67e228'
+description: Is used by the NapAgent to set the isolation information for the client. ms.assetid: 1b1a41a1-73a6-4c81-8366-15d06c67e228
+keywords:
+- SetIsolationInfoEx method NAP
-keywords: ["SetIsolationInfoEx method NAP", "SetIsolationInfoEx method NAP , INapEnforcementClientConnection2 interface", "INapEnforcementClientConnection2 interface NAP , SetIsolationInfoEx method"]
+- SetIsolationInfoEx method NAP , INapEnforcementClientConnection2 interface
+- INapEnforcementClientConnection2 interface NAP , SetIsolationInfoEx method
 topic_type:
 - apiref
 api_name: